margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 ```
 The last step could take a minute or so, check with `
 kubectl get crds | grep 'istio.io' | wc -l` if the Istio custom resources are created.
 Once finished there should be 53 custom resources created.

-The finial step for installing the service mesh is to create the Istio control plan.
+The last step for installing the service mesh is to create the Istio control plan.

 ```
 helm install --name istio --namespace istio-system \
   istio-$ISTIO_VERSION/install/kubernetes/helm/istio \
   --values istio-$ISTIO_VERSION/install/kubernetes/helm/istio/example-values/values-istio-multicluster-gateways.yaml
 ```

-For thes example we simply enable sidecar injection for every pod in the default namespace.
+For this example we simply enable sidecar injection for every pod in the default namespace.
+The sidecar will function as proxy and intercepts all network traffic to the containers in the pad.

 ```
 kubectl label namespace default istio-injection=enabled